-Academic, or learning, contracts are completed by students and detail the commitments students are willing to make in order to succeed academically.
-Typically, students, teachers, and sometimes parents sign the contract.
+Academic contracts, or learning contracts, are completed by students and detail the commitments students are willing to make in order to succeed academically.
+Typically, students, teachers, and (sometimes) parents sign the contract.

-Academic contracts can be created at any point in the year, but typically teachers will create one with a student as an intervention if that student is struggling.
+Academic contracts can be created at any point in the year, but in most cases, teachers will create one with a student as an intervention if that student is struggling.

 There are four parts to be included in an academic contract:

-- Student commitments– the things the student is committing to do in order to succeed
+- Student commitments– actions the student will take in order to succeed

-- Teacher commitments– the things the teacher is committing to do to support the student’s goals
+- Teacher commitments – actions the teacher will take to support the student’s goals

 Take a look at this example of an academic contract:

-- Purpose Statement: Jane Smith and Mrs. Wilson are commiting to the following so that Jane can successfully complete fifth grade.
-Jane’s goal is to complete each grading period with no grade lower than 70% and meet standard on all exams.
+- Purpose statement: Jane Smith and Ms. Wilson are committing to the following so that Jane can successfully complete fifth grade.
+Jane’s goal is to complete each grading period with no grade lower than 70% and meet the standard on all exams.

-- Attendance– I will arrive to school on time and not have any unexcused absences.
+- Attendance – I will arrive at school on time and not have any unexcused absences.

-- Assignments– I will do my best on every assignment.
-I will complete work in a timely manner and will ask for help/attend tutoring if I don’t understand.
+- Assignments – I will do my best on every assignment.
+I will complete work in a timely manner and will ask for help or attend tutoring if I don’t understand.